endumiuz/tweaks/linux/vga-passthrough.md

 - Add how to create a network bridge
 - [Scream Network Audio](https://github.com/duncanthrax/scream) - Sound ich9 -> Remove
 - More performance optimizations
+- Add troubleshooting section and move nvidia error 43 there

 ## Pre-requirements